dstaflund/devops-aws-cloudformation/README.md

 #### Server specs

-- There are to be two private subnets each containing up to two servers
+- There are two private subnets each containing up to two servers
 - Each server is to have two vCPUs and at least 4GB of RAM
 - Each server is to use Ubuntu 18
 - Each server is to have at least 10GB of disk space allocated